 The hinged waterbox option does NOT require annual maintenance or lubrication, although a visual inspection is recommended to ensure that the hinges have not been damaged or altered.
-For assembly and disassembly of hinges, please refer to Agility® Water-cooled Chillers With SymbioTM Controls Disassembly and Reassembly Installation Guide (HDWA-SVN003\-EN).
+For assembly and disassembly of hinges, see Agility® Water-cooled Chillers With SymbioTM Controls Disassembly and Reassembly Installation Guide (HDWA-SVN003-EN).